kerl/kerl/README.md

     kerl install <build_name> [path]

-If path is ommited the current working directory will be used.
+If path is omitted the current working directory will be used.
 However, if KERL_DEFAULT_INSTALL_DIR is defined in ~/.kerlrc, KERL_DEFAULT_INSTALL_DIR/<build-name> will be used instead.

 *Note*: kerl assumes the specified directory is for its sole use.
 If you later delete it with the kerl delete command, the whole directory will be deleted, along with anything you may have added to it!